marcel303/chibi/README.md

 * First, it establishes a workspace.
 It will look for a chibi-root.txt file, starting at the current working directory, traversing up the file system tree.
 The top-level chibi-root.txt becomes authorative in setting up the workspace.
 The workspace defines global options, like whether to include a compiler cache.
 It also directs chibi to include other workspaces and chibi.txt files.
 * The second step involves chibi building up an internal representation of all apps and libraries and how to build them.
 This step gives chibi a complete view of everything and to resolve dependencies in the next step.
 * The third step in the process is to generate the CMakeLists.txt file.
-During this step, dependencies between targets (app and libraries) are resolved and the CMakeListst.txt file is output.
+During this step, dependencies between targets (apps and libraries) are resolved and the CMakeLists.txt file is output.

 Since chibi will make the top-level chibi-root.txt authorative, this means it will always be possible to override the workspace in case a repository already defines one.